 The financial highlights table is intended to help you understand the Fund's financial performance for the past 5 years.
 Certain information reflects financial results for a single Fund share.
 The total returns in the table represent the rate that an investor would have earned or lost on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-The information for the fiscal year ended December 31, 2023 was audited by Cohen & Company, Ltd., the Fund's current independent registered public accounting firm, while the information for the fiscal years ended December 31, 2022, 2021, 2020, and 2019, was audited by BBD, LLP, the Fund's prior auditor, whose report, along with the Fund's financial statements, are included in the Fund's annual report for those years, which is available upon request.
+The information for the fiscal years ended December 31, 2023 and December 31, 2024 was audited by Cohen & Company, Ltd., the Fund's independent registered public accounting firm, whose report, along with the Fund's financial statements, are included in the Fund's December 31, 2024 Form N-CSR filed with the SEC, which is available upon request.
+The information for the Fund for years prior to December 31, 2023 were audited by the Fund's former independent registered public accounting firm.

-No financial highlights are presented for the Class I shares because they had not commenced operations prior to the fiscal year ended December 31, 2023.
+No financial highlights are presented for the Class I shares because they had not commenced operations prior to the fiscal year ended December 31, 2024.